IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Experiments

 \subsubsection{Uniqueness}

-We trained 10 protected models encoded with different keys and evaluated the prediction performance across all possible combinations of model-key pairs.
-The confusion matrices are presented in the first row of Fig.~\ref{fig:uniqueness_eval}, where each row denotes a protected model and each column denotes a key.
+Ten protected models, each encoded with unique keys, are trained and evaluated across all possible model-key pair combinations.
+The confusion matrices are presented in Fig.~\ref{fig:confusion_matrices}, where each row represents a protected model and each column represents a key.
 The diagonal and off-diagonal values represent test accuracies for matched and mismatched model-key pairs, respectively.
-All but the diagonal values of these confusion matrices are very low (\textless20\%), indicating that user keys among protected models are non-exchangeable.
-Therefore, the protected model of one legitimate user cannot achieve accurate prediction on encoded images generated with another legitimate user's key.
+The off-diagonal values are consistently low (\textless20\%), indicating that user keys among protected models are non-exchangeable.
+This ensures precise ownership verification and culprit tracing as a protected model associated with one legitimate user cannot achieve accurate predictions on images encoded with another user's key.

-An attacker may have stolen a protected model and the SteganoGAN encoder from a legitimate user.
-Without the legitimate user key, the complexity of brute force key guessing is $O(2^{r^2})$, provided that the protected model produces random output to any input images generated by the stolen encoder with the wrong guessed key even if the guessed key contains only one error bit.
+An attacker may steal a protected model and the SteganoGAN encoder from a legitimate user, but lacks access to the correct key.
 To evaluate the tolerance of the protected model to bit errors in the key used for encoding the test images, we randomly flipped a few bits, ranging from 1 to 24, of the user keys.
-As shown in the second row of Fig.~\ref{fig:uniqueness_eval}, for the four low-resolution datasets, all protected models suffer from severe performance degradation with just one error bit.
+As shown in Fig.~\ref{fig:brute_force}, for the four low-resolution datasets, all protected models suffer from severe performance degradation with just one error bit.
 Although the accuracies do not drop to the level of random prediction, they are unacceptably low.
 When the number of flipped bits has increased to 3, the prediction accuracies of all protected models have dropped to no more than 21\%.
 On the other hand, for ImageNet-10, the accuracies of the models degraded slower with the number of flipped bits.
 The accuracies dropped by only around 4\% with just one bit flip in the user key.
 However, all four models experienced a performance degradation of more than 40\% when 13 key bits are flipped.
-Considering the image resolution (1024 bits), it is still computationally intractable to successfully brute force 13 correct key bits.
+Considering the 1024-bit key length, successfully brute-forcing remains computationally intractable.